joeky888/dotfile/Misc/toefl.md

 # Writing ideas

 - Medical science
-  - Antibiotics decreased the death rate in the 20th centry
+  - penicillin (盤尼西林) - Antibiotics decreased the death rate in the 20th centry
   - Vaccines saves millions of lives during the pandemic
   - Monkeypox was vanquished in 2023 (within one year)
   - The Prohibition era 美國禁酒令 - Making Moonshine had become illegal.
 Facilitate the growth of Coca-Cola which was merely in a niche market